Travelling The PCH To See The West Coast For 4 Weeks

 From here we could venture into Hollywood and other iconic LA tourist spots.

 Our next stop at Newport Beach kept us on the beach.
 From here we could take the little ferry to Balboa Island.

 Following the PCH south allowed us a day to crawl along Laguna Beach with the locals as they headed out for a Sunday beach day.

 Our final stop was a quiet few days on Catalina Island.
-It was as beautiful as anticipated, both in the main Avalon port and the more isolated Two Harbours port.
+It was as beautiful as anticipated.
+We loved the change to explore both in the main Avalon port and the more isolated Two Harbours port.

-We finished our trip with a longer resort stay just outside if San Diego.
-From here we could enjoy the resort pools, beach and water craft.
+We finished our trip with a longer resort stay just outside of San Diego.
+From here we enjoyed the resort pools, beach and water craft.